-Making decisions is a key part of any lndividual’s life.
+Making decisions is a key part of any individual’s life.

-In business and in life it is very important to know who you truly are before you attempt anything dramatic.
-There are so many messages out there telling us who we ought to be that we sometimes are caught up in a web of self-deceit because that is what we think we should be doing.
+In business and in life it is especially important to know who you truly are before you attempt anything dramatic.
+There are too many messages out there telling us who we ought to be.
+As a result, we sometimes get caught up in a web of self-deceit because that is what we think we should be doing.

 You should ask seven key questions of yourself before making any critical decisions: